mvanbrab/water-level/doc/water-level-transmitter-software.md

 The contents of the serial input don't care.

 As soon as serial input is received, one measurement is executed.
-First, the time for an ultrasonic burst to travel from the sensor to the water surface and to return is then measured.
+First, the time for an ultrasonic burst to travel from the sensor to the water surface and back is measured.
-Next, from this time, taking into account temperature, the distance (and derived variables) are then calculated.
+Next, from this time, the distance (and derived variables) are calculated, taking into account the ambient temperature.
 The result is packaged in a [JSON](https://tools.ietf.org/html/rfc7158) text, making it ready for human as well as machine consumption.

 Finally, any pending serial input that might be received in the mean time, is flushed and after a short delay, new serial input is expected, restarting the entire cycle.